Searching for and finding the perfect job is a time…

 What if You Have no Work Experience?

-If you have no work experience, it is still possible to prove yourself with your education and skills in order to get your dream job.
+If you have no work experience to list on your first resume, it is still possible to prove yourself with your education and skills in order to get your dream job.
 Begin with a summary statement that clearly states your objectives and understanding of the position.
 Next, focus on the education section.
 List all talents, volunteer experience, and school projects you have participated in, as it relates to the position you are seeking.

 Lastly, highlight your skills.
 If you have no work history, include a list of qualifications that showcase your most significant talents and strengths.
 Remember, only include criteria that pertain to the job.
 This type of resume puts the focus on your experience rather than your work history, which enables you to stand out.